Fluffernuttersandwich/Better7D2DbyFNS/README.md

 I will not be adding NSFW skins, you can do that yourself, no judgement, I just can't do that at Guppy's.

+Note: Using Izy + Custom Avatar (VRoid) will still do a funny thing with the hands changing from 3rd person view to FPV when you ADS.
+Your Custom Avatar hands will be temporarily be replaced with the Izy hands when you ADS when using Custom Avatar (VRoid).
+This is because Izy does his hands differently than vanilla or EFT-O/X.
+Izy currently does not have plans to update his hands.

 **How do I make them Gesture and Dance?**